Last Seen At:

 Initially signed as a central player, Henry found himself converted to right back during his stay and it was a role that he tirelessly fulfilled during Boro's ascent up into the Football League - firstly from non-league football, and once again when promotion to League One followed.

 During his career with Boro', Henry served under a multitude of managers - Graham Westley (twice); Mark Stimson; Peter Taylor; and Gary Smith.
 It was to be the latter who would be his last at Stevenage.
-Losing his first team place as the 2011/2 season ended, the time had come for Henry to move on.
+Losing his first team place as 2011/2 ended, the time came for Henry to move on.

-The departure of Henry certainly marked the changing of the guard in summer 2012.
-He may have been one of a number of players to be released/to decide it was time to go, but none had established themselves right at the heart of the club as much as the first captain to lift a trophy at the new Wembley.
+Henry's departure was a changing of the guard in 2012.
+He may have been one of a number to be released/to decide it was time to go, but none had established themselves right at the heart of the club as much as the first captain to lift a trophy at the new Wembley.

 Stats do not include expunged Chester City fixtures in 2009/10.

-If there is any nugget of information that is missing, or any gaping holes you may be able to plug, or even a photo we could use if there is no image to the right, please do e-mail us and let us know.
+If you can provide any information that may be missing, or even a photo we can use if we haven't got one to the right, please e-mail us.